WPP plc (WPP) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-7, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to WPP plc ("WPP" or the "Company") (NYSE: WPP) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Nov.
+12, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against WPP plc ("WPP" or the "Company") (NYSE: WPP).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN WPP PLC (WPP), CLICK HERE BEFORE DECEMBER 8, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?